Math and statistics » Tensor operators module

 out is a diagonal matrix image containing the eigenvalues.
 If in is symmetric and real-valued, then out is real-valued, otherwise, out is complex-valued.
 The eigenvalues are sorted by magnitude, in descending order.

-The eigenvectors are the columns eigenvectors.
+The eigenvectors are the columns of eigenvectors.
 It has the same data type as out.

 Finds the largest eigenvector of the symmetric matrix at each pixel in image in.